UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-ucd/usage.md

 The following tables describe the properties used to configure the integration.
 Each table contains the field name when using the user interface and the property name when using a JSON file.

    * The General Configuration Properties table describes configuration properties used by all plug-in integrations.
-   * The IBM DevOps Deploy Configuration Properties table describes the configuration properties that define the connection and communications with the IBM DevOps Deploy server.
+   * The DevOps Deploy Configuration Properties table describes the configuration properties that define the connection and communications with the DevOps Deploy server.
 When using the JSON method to integrate the plug-in these properties are coded within the properties configuration property.

 Some properties might not be displayed in the user interface, to see all properties enable the **Show Hidden Properties** field.